Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 Heavy cream scones contain many calories.
 The heavy cream adds calories and fat to the scones.

 So it isn’t “better” than butter scones from a health perspective.
-It’s simply a different way to enjoy scones.
+It’s simply a different way to enjoy them.

 Try heavy cream scones for yourself if you’re not too worried about how many calories you consume.
 You can always hold back and eat just one scone, too.